 Within Turtle Bay Exploration Park and spanning the Sacramento River, the Sundial Bridge is an eye-catching and useful piece of urban engineering.
-Considered the gateway to downtown and the Sacramento River Trail, this massive sundial casts the correct time of day throughout the afternoon and features great views of the river.
-Completed in 2004, this 700-foot long superstructure has plazas on either end to enjoy the tranquil riparian habitat that surrounds it.
+This striking timepiece is considered the gateway to downtown and the Sacramento River Trail.
+And alongside great views of the river, the bridge also casts the correct time of day throughout the afternoon.

 Official site: https://www.turtlebay.org/sundial-bridge

-Whiskeytown originated and takes its name from a mid-1800s Gold Rush community, and the latest chapter in its history comes from the devastating 2018 Carr Fire, which burned over 90 percent of the forest within the recreation area.
+Whiskeytown originated and takes its name from a mid-1800s Gold Rush community.
+Its latest chapter in its history comes from the devastating 2018 Carr Fire, which burned over 90 percent of the forest within the recreation area.
 Cleanup and recovery efforts began almost immediately.

-Visitors are welcome to check out the natural environment at Whiskeytown, which is now bouncing back after the fires, and are encouraged to check the official website prior to visiting for a guide to area closures.
+Visitors are welcome to check out the natural environment at Whiskeytown, which has bounced back after fires.
+Visitors are encouraged to check the official website prior to visiting for a guide to area closures.